XGR Chain — Network Upgrade & Hardfork Process

 All nodes participating in the same network must use the same effective fork schedule.

-The published mainnet configuration currently activates the following forks from block 0:
+The published mainnet configuration activates the following fork features from block 0:

 | Fork / feature | Activation block |